 Barbarians are an important new game mechanic: each time their ship lands on the island, a fight between barbarians and knights is initiated.
 If knights win, the player who contributed the most receives a defender card, which is worth one victory point.

-Should barbarians win, the player with the least knights loses a city – it becomes a village.
-After each barbarian attack all, knights are deactivated.
+Should barbarians win, the player with the fewer knights loses a city – it’s demoted to a village.
+After each barbarian attack, all knights are deactivated.
 To restore their functionality, one grain per each is needed (or a special progress card).

 How does it feel to play?